-- Barriers (15%): Applicants should identify and discuss potential fire service and other barriers to successfully completing the study on schedule, including contingencies and strategies to deal with barriers if they materialize.
-This may include barriers that could inhibit the proposed fire service participation in the study, barriers that could inhibit the adoption of successful results by the fire service when the project is completed, or project components most likely to cause delay in successful completion.
-(3,000 characters max) - Partners (20%): Applicants should recognize that participation of the fire service as a partner in the research from development to dissemination is regarded as an essential part of all projects.
+v.
+Partners (20%): Applicants should recognize that participation of the fire service as a partner in the research from development to dissemination is regarded as an essential part of all projects.
 Describe the fire service partners and contractors that will support the project to accomplish the objectives of the study.
 The specific roles and contributions of the partners to the project should be described.
-Partnerships may be formed with local and regional fire departments and also with national fire-related organizations.
+Partnerships should be formed with national fire-related organizations, in addition to local and regional fire departments.
 Letters of support and letters of commitment to actively participate in the project should be included in the Appendix of the application.
 Generally, participants of a diverse population, including both career and volunteer firefighters, are expected to facilitate acceptance of results nationally.
-In cases where this is not practical, due to the nature of the study or other limitations, these circumstances should clearly be explained.
-(4,000 characters max)
+In cases where this is not practical, due to the nature of the study or other limitations, these circumstances should be clearly explained.

-2. Science Panel Evaluation Criteria:
+Science Panel Evaluation Criteria